What is Avascular Necrosis of the Hip | Causes and Treatment

 Arthroscopic surgery offers several advantages over traditional open surgery:

-Smaller incisions reduce the risk of infections and excessive bleeding.
+• Lower Risk of Complications: Smaller incisions reduce the risk of infections and bleeding.

-The magnified view provided by the arthroscope allows for precise diagnosis and treatment.
+• High Accuracy: The arthroscope’s magnified view allows for precise diagnosis and treatment.

 What to Expect After Arthroscopic Surgery

-Recovery depends on the type of surgery and the joint involved.
+Recovery depends on the procedure type and the joint involved.
 Here’s a general timeline:

 Are There Any Risks or Complications?